keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

   So you can create `KeptnMetrics` in a centralized namespace (such as `keptn-lifecycle-toolkit`) and access those metrics in evaluations on all namespaces in the cluster.
-* The references to the resources used for analyses, ([Analysis](../yaml-crd-ref/analysis.md), [AnalysisDefinition](../yaml-crd-ref/analysisdefinition.md), and [AnalysisValueTemplate](../yaml-crd-ref/analysisvaluetemplate.md))
+* Analysis related resources ([Analysis](../yaml-crd-ref/analysis.md),
+  [AnalysisDefinition](../yaml-crd-ref/analysisdefinition.md),
+  and
+  [AnalysisValueTemplate](../yaml-crd-ref/analysisvaluetemplate.md))
-  each support an optional `namespace` field.
+  reference each other via a `name` and, optionally, a `namespace` field.
   The `Analysis` resource references the `AnalysisDefinition` resource, which then references the `AnalysisValueTemplate` resources.

   * If the `namespace` in the reference is not set explicitly, the `AnalysisDefinition` and `AnalysisValueTemplate` resources must reside in the same namespace as the `Analysis` resource.
-    In this case, analyses resources of the same name can reside in different namespaces without impacting each other.
   * If the `namespace` in the reference is set for the resources, the `Analysis`, `AnalysisDefinition`, and `AnalysisValueTemplate` resources can each reside in different namespaces.
-    In this case, each analysis resource must have a name that is unique for the cluster.

   This provides configuration options such as the following:

   * You can have one namespace
-      with all of your `AnalysisDefinitions` and `AnalysisValueTemplates` resources and reuse them in the different namespaces where you run the analyses.
+      with all of your `AnalysisDefinition` and `AnalysisValueTemplate` resources and reuse them in the different namespaces where you run analyses.

-  * You can have everything strictly namespaced and always put the `AnalysisDefinitions`, `ValueTemplates` and the `Analysis` resources into the same namespace, without adding the explicit namespace selectors when creating references between those objects.
+  * You can have everything strictly namespaced and always put the `AnalysisDefinition`, `AnalysisValueTemplate` and the `Analysis` resources into the same namespace, without adding the explicit namespace selectors when creating references between those objects.